 Game-based Learning Market Latest Trends

-The game-based learning market market is shaped by rapid digitalization, the integration of gamification in educational environments, and expansion into corporate training.
+The game-based learning Market is shaped by rapid digitalization, the integration of gamification in educational environments, and expansion into corporate training.
 In 2024, more than 25 million learners participated in skills-based educational games globally, with 12 million in Asia-Pacific alone.
 Augmented reality (AR) and virtual reality (VR) technologies powered 19% of new educational game deployments, creating immersive experiences for students.
 Corporations are also increasingly using game-based learning modules, with 18% of training programs in the finance and IT sectors deploying serious games.
 Gamification features like leaderboards, achievements, and digital rewards drive participation levels, with 63% of students reporting improved motivation in surveys.

 Game-based Learning Market Dynamics